Principal Investigator:

 Teuta Pilizota (teuta.pilizota at ed.ac.uk) (CV)

-Teuta obtaned her undergraduate degree from Department of Physics, Univeristy of Zagreb, and her PhD at the Department of Physics, Univeristy of Oxford (working with Richard Berry).
-She worked as a postdoctoral researcher at Lewis-Sigler Institute, Princeton Univeristy (with Josh Shaevitz) before joining the Univeristy of Edinburgh
+Teuta obtained her undergraduate degree from the Department of Physics, University of Zagreb, and her PhD at the Department of Physics, University of Oxford (working with Richard Berry).
+She worked as a postdoctoral researcher at Lewis-Sigler Institute, Princeton University (with Josh Shaevitz) before joining the School of Biological Sciences, University of Edinburgh in 2013.
+In 2024 Teuta joined the Department of Physics, University of Cambridge, and is currently split between the two institutions.

 Postdocs